‘We Should Just Burn It Down,’ Woman Finds 30 Recluse Spiders In Her House And Wants To Mimic The Meme

 “They’re literally my biggest fear,” Photianos said.

-And, she is not alone with her fear of spiders.
-According to Live Science, it is estimated that between three and five percent of the population of the United States has arachnophobia, which is otherwise known as a fear of spiders.
+And she is not alone with her fear of spiders.
+According to Live Science, it is estimated that between 3 and 5 percent of the population of the United States has arachnophobia, which is otherwise known as a fear of spiders.

 A bite from a brown recluse spider can cause white blisters and lesions.
 However, while bites from the spider are considered dangerous, according to the National Institute for Occupational Safety and Health, it is very rare to suffer a bite from them.
 The spiders can be identified by their “distinctive violin pattern on their backs,” according to WSB-TV 2.